IzzySoft/Adebar/README.md

 ![Adebar-created files](https://github.com/IzzySoft/Adebar/wiki/AdebarFiles.png)

-Optionally, if you have the PHP [CLI](http://en.wikipedia.org/wiki/Command-line_interface "Wikipedia: Command-line interface") available on your computer, you can parse the `packages.xml` with provided PHP scripts.
-The package also includes a shell script to convert ADB backup files into `.tar.gz` archives (requires `openssl`).
+Optionally, if you have the PHP [CLI](http://en.wikipedia.org/wiki/Command-line_interface "Wikipedia: Command-line interface") available on your computer, you can parse the `packages.xml` with provided PHP scripts, located in the `tools/` directory.
+This directory also includes a shell script to convert ADB backup files into `.tar.gz` archives (`ab2tar`; requires `openssl`) – and another one if you have issues restoring ADB backups on Android 7 or higher (`abrestore`; if your device is affected by the ADB restore bug, only restoring backups of apps already installed on the device).

 > **As *Adebar* is not yet tested on too many devices, there might be some errors/bugs here and there; if you encounter one, please file an issue at [the project's Github presence][1].
 General feedback is also more than welcome if you're successfully using *Adebar* with your device, see [List of tested devices](https://github.com/IzzySoft/Adebar/issues/7).**